-Common types of nano-drug carriers Nanomedicine and drug delivery Due to their size, shape and functionality, nanoparticle systems play a pivotal role in creation of DNA delivery vectors.
+Common types of nano-drug carriers Nanomedicine and drug delivery Due to their size, shape, and functionality, nanoparticle systems play a vital role in creation of DNA delivery vectors.
 They can penetrate deep into tissues and are absorbed by the cells efficiently.
 Nano-sized colloidal carriers of drugs can be regarded as an advanced development in pharmacotherapy.
 They act as potential carriers for several classes of drugs like anti-cancer, anti-hypertensive and hormones, etc. Submicron colloidal particles have been used as nanoparticles for the purpose of drug delivery and also used for the diagnosis of diseases.
 Nanoparticles have widened the scope of pharmacokinetics for insoluble drugs.
-For example, the trans-retinoic acid nanoparticle coated by $CaCO_3$ was developed as a new drug delivery system.
+For example, the trans-retinoic acid nanoparticle coated by CaCO3 was developed as a new drug delivery system.
 Gold nanoparticles and nanorods have many unique properties, which have been explored for potential applications in bio-molecular detection.
+Gold nanoparticles are generally produced by reducing chloroauric acid.
+Gold nanoparticles are chemically inert.